AH-SH-27/testLaravelAdsApi/README.md

 Caching

-Caching is implemented for fetching categories and category fields definitions.
+Implemented for fetching categories and category fields definitions.

-This significantly reduces external API calls and improves application performance, especially for the high-traffic validation layer.
+Significantly reduces external API calls and improves application performance, especially for the high-traffic validation layer.

 Conclusion